-Pursuant to the changes in Data Protection Laws, Data Protection Law (DIFC Law No. 5 of 2020), the Company has put in place, Data Protection Policies and Framework ("Policy").
+Pursuant to the changes in Data Protection Laws, Data protection Law (DIFC Law No. 5 of 2020), the Company has put in place, Data Protection Policies and Framework ("Policy").

-The Policy describes the detailed policies and procedures to be followed by the management and staff of the Company to ensure compliance with the DIFC Data Protection Laws and Regulations, as amended from time to time ("DPL").
-The DIFC's Data Protection Legislation and the DIFC Data Protection Regulations place responsibilities and limitations on businesses and organisations undertaking activities in the DIFC and protects personal information in relation to individuals gathered in the course of Company's business.
+The Policy describes the detailed policies and procedures to be followed by the management and staff of the Company to ensure compliance with the DIFC Data Protection laws and regulations, as amended from time to time ("DPL").
+The DIFC's data protection legislation and the DIFC Data Protection Regulations place responsibilities and limitations on businesses and organisations undertaking activities in the DIFC and protects personal information in relation to individuals gathered in the course of Company's business.

 This Policy is designed to safeguard the rights of individuals in relation to the processing of personal data, by manual and automated means (in both paper and electronic format).
-The purpose of the Policy is to set out the relevant legislation and to describe the steps the Company is taking to ensure that it complies with it.
-The Policy also sets out the process and the framework within which to collect, use and protect Personal and Sensitive Data.
+The purpose of the policy is to set out the relevant legislation and to describe the steps the Company is taking to ensure that it complies with it.
+The policy also sets out the process and the framework within which to collect, use and protect Personal and Sensitive Data.

 The Policy also includes the Privacy Policy Notice as notified on the website as required by the Law.
-Data Protection Officer ("DPO") was also appointed by the Board of Directors of the Company to fulfil the responsibility for oversight and compliance with respect to the duties and obligations as per the Data Protection Policy & Framework under the DPL.
+Data Protection Officer ("DPO") was also appointed by the Board to fulfil the responsibility for oversight and compliance with respect to the duties and obligations as per the Data Protection Policy and Framework and under the DPL.